Estopa

-Estopa is a Catalan rock/rumba duo from Cornellà de Llobregat, Spain.
+Estopa is a Spanish rock/rumba duo from Cornellà de Llobregat, Spain.
 Their songs "El Run Run" and "Cuando Amanece" reached number one on Billboard's chart in Spain, and "Con La Mano Levanta" reached number four.
 The band consists of brothers José and David Muñoz; their style includes rock, rumba, and flamenco genres.
 The band has stated, "We don't like to be easily categorized."

 Their sound is similar to that of Khode, a Spanish rumba band that was popular in the 1970s.
 Estopa made a cameo appearance in the Spanish film The 4th Floor.
 They have performed with other popular Spanish artists such as Rosario Flores and Macaco.

 Band history

 Brothers José Muñoz and David Muñoz were born 1978 and 1976 respectively in Cornellà de Llobregat, a suburb of Barcelona to parents from Extremadura (South Western Spain).
 The brothers grew up listening to Los Chichos, Los Chunguitos, and Bordón on trips with their parents from Cornellà to the Extremaduran village of Zarza Capilla, where their family was originally from.